 2. Method of cooking

-In the stainless steel tank bratt pan is recomended to fry at 190 and more degrees and stew under 190 degrees.
+In the stainless steel tank bratt pan is recommended to fry at 190 and more degrees and stew under 190 degrees.

-If you use stainless steel tank for pancaces, it´s necessary to use more oil.
+If you use stainless steel tank for pancakes, it´s necessary to use more oil.

-In the cast iron tank bratt pan is necessary to treat and burn the tank with vegetable oil to prevent it from corroding.
+In the cast iron tank bratt pan is necessary to treat and burn the tank with sunflower oil to prevent it from corroding.
 The cas iron tank is perfect to prepare pancakes.

 While the cast iron tank is not suitable for water-based cooking (dumplings), the stainless steel pan allows this.
 On the other hand, the cast iron tank has a very good thermal conductivity, but you must always start cooking with oil, never without.
 We can therefore say that stainless steel tank is more suitable for dishes with a juicier base, and cast iron for dishes that require a sufficient fat base.